aberbecaru/PROIECT_PAO_234_Berbecaru-Iovan_Andrei/README.md

 - removeMember(): removes a member
 - printMembers(): prints out information about members
 - calculateMembership(): calculates the cost of a membership
+- addSponsor(): adds a sponsor
+- printSponsors(): prints out information about sponsors

 ## Obiecte:
 - SportsComplex